Polyfidelity: Other usage

+In the 2010 television show Caprica, several main characters are portrayed as being in a polyfidelitous-style marriage consisting of multiple men and women, with each member being equal socially and legally.
+Such marriages co-exist along with monogamous marriages in the show's civilization.
+When asked about this aspect of the series, co-creator Ronald D. Moore said "In terms of polygamy, it's usually framed in a "Big Love" context – it's one man with many wives.
+I thought there was something even more intriguing about a true group marriage where all of the partners were married to one another.
+They have this much bigger definition of what a marriage was and I thought it was a fascinating cultural idea ...".

 In the book Lesbian Polyfidelity, author Celeste West uses the term polyfidelity in much the same way that others use polyamory.
 This may represent independent coinage of the same term within a different community, and this usage is not common among polyamorists in general.
 West uses the term to emphasize the concept (common in polyamory) that one can be faithful to one's commitments without those commitments including sexual exclusivity.